Germany – 2 Euro, Neuschwanstein, 2012 (A,D,F,G,J)

 Customers who bought this product also bought:

-The new commemorative 2 Euro coin of Germany 2014, which belongs to the German Bundeslander series, shows the Church of St. Michael in Hildesheim, Lower Saxony.
+The new commemorative 2 Euro coin of Germany 2013, which belongs to the German Bundeslander series, shows the Maulbronn monastery in Baden-Württemberg.

 The 2 Euro Commemorative coin of France, the 100th anniversary of the birth of the Abbé Pierre, famous in France as protector of the Poor.